96ready/ready96/README.md

 1. [Fork this repository](https://github.com/gnv-org/gnv#fork-destination-box).

-2. From your new GitHub repository, press the button below to deploy to heroku:
+2. From your new GitHub repository, press the button below to deploy to Heroku:

      [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)